Download our Modern Slavery Statement 2021 here

 Our Future4 strategy is aimed at articulating Channel 4’s purpose for the digital era and the continued impact we want to have in line with our culture and values.

 In fulfilling our remit, we aspire to the highest standards of ethics, honesty, and integrity in all of our activities, and to comply with the relevant legislation at all times.

 We rely on a large number of third-party suppliers of content and other goods and services and expect them to operate in line with our principles and values.

 This statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 As a publisher-broadcaster, Channel 4 plays an important role in the success of the UK’s creative industries, pioneering innovation in digital, investing in and stimulating the production sector and acting as a world-leading accelerator.

-We employ over 900 people in the UK and work with a predominantly UK, service based, supply chain of over 3,800 suppliers, supporting more than 10,000 jobs across the country.
+We employ over 1,000 people in the UK and work with a predominantly UK service-based supply chain of over 3,800 suppliers, supporting tens of thousands of jobs across the country.
 We have offices in Leeds, London, Manchester, Glasgow and Bristol.